 Place your soy wax flakes in your pouring pitcher and melt it in the microwave.
 DO NOT put the microwave on for several minutes and leave it unattended.
 Put in on for 30 seconds at a time and stir your wax after each burst.
 It will melt fairly quickly.

 Alternatively you can melt your wax using the double boiler method — one pan sitting in a pan filled with simmering water.

 When the wax is completely melted, take it out of the microwave and set it on your work surface.
 You’ll now need to use your digital kitchen thermometer to keep a watch on the temperature.
 If you mix in your fragrance and pour when the wax is too hot your tea lights won’t have a smooth finish.

-Wait until the wax is 130°F before you pour your fragrance oil into the wax.
-Stir for a full thirty seconds before you pour it into the tins.
-Pour the scented wax right up to the top for the best effect.
+Wait until the wax is 120°F before you pour your fragrance oil into the wax.
+Stir for a full thirty seconds and take the temperature again.
+Pour the scented wax into the cups when it’s about 100°F.

 Cooling and Lighting